 Impact on Community Bank Performance

-The report’s final pages analyze the performance of banks whose headquarters were in one of the 54 MSA’s with the highest transition scores, those communities impacted by the greatest change in employment patterns.
+The report’s final pages analyze the performance of banks whose headquarters were in one of the 54 MSA’s with the highest transition scores, that is communities impacted by the greatest change in employment patterns.
 Following are some of their conclusions.

 In the highest transition scored MSA’s, banks had weaker branch and deposit growth, slower overall financial activity including pretax ROA.

-The reason for these banks better performance during the two periods of economic crisis, was that their balance sheets contained more single family residential loans and lower exposure to commercial and industrial loans than institutions not located in a high employment transition MSA.
+The reason for these banks better performance during the two periods of economic crisis, was that their balance sheets contained more single family residential loans and lower exposure to commercial and industrial loans than institutions located in a less impacted MSA’s.

 The Takeaways for Credit Unions